Philip Kwon

-Philip Kwon is deputy counsel for the Port Authority of New York and New Jersey and a previous nominee for the New Jersey Supreme Court.
+Philip Kwon is an American attorney who served as deputy counsel for the Port Authority of New York and New Jersey.
+In 2012, Governor of New Jersey Chris Christie nominated him to the Supreme Court of New Jersey to succeed John E. Wallace Jr., but Kwon's nomination was blocked in the Senate Judiciary Committee by a vote of 7-6.
+He was the first New Jersey Supreme Court nominee in modern history to be rejected by the Senate and the first Asian American nominated to the New Jersey Supreme Court.

 Background, education, early career and political affiliation

 Kwon was born in South Korea and emigrated to the United States in 1973.

 Kwon graduated from the Bronx High School of Science.
 Kwon received his undergraduate degree from Georgetown University in 1989 and his J.D. from Rutgers School of Law–Newark in 1994.

 In September 1999, Kwon joined the United States Attorney’s Office for the District of New Jersey as an Assistant United States Attorney in the Criminal Division, focusing on crimes involving drugs, gangs, counterfeiting, white-collar fraud, and immigration fraud.
 Kwon worked in the New Jersey Attorney General's office.
 Before that, he was an Assistant U.S. Attorney for New Jersey, where he later worked under Chris Christie.
 Kwon also worked in the law office of LeBoeuf, Lamb, Greene & MacRae from 1994 to 1997.

 Prior to moving to New Jersey in April 2011, Kwon lived in New York, where he was a registered Republican.
 He resides and is registered to vote in Closter without a Democratic or Republican party affiliation.